HadrienG2/subwoofer/README.md

 Unfortunately, there is one exception to this general rule, which is the `sqrt_positive_addsub` benchmark.
 This benchmark does not feature an SQRT -> SQRT -> SQRT... dependency chain, as doing that while guaranteeing continued subnormal input is difficult.
-Therefore, it cannot currently be used to measure SQRT latency, and its output in `chained` mode should be ignored.
+Therefore, this benchmark cannot currently be used to measure SQRT latency, and its output in `chained` mode should be ignored for now.

 To study the impact of subnormals on throughput-bound code, look into benchmark timings at the `ilp` where the measured performance is highest for the operation